-The best cycling computer is different for everyone, because it depends and what you need from it.
+The best bike computer is different for everyone, because it depends and what you need if for.
 You might want a GPS cycle computer, but if you’re never going to use it for navigation then why would you spend extra money to buy a bike GPS?

 But to help you navigate your way to your best cycling computer we’ve reviewed and tested dozens of popular cycling computers to determine the best cycling computers available in Australia right now.
 You’ll also learn a bit more about some of the top features and benefits to look out for in your new computer.